Didcot Parkway railway station: Platforms

 The station is located just to the north of the town centre in Didcot.
-It can only be accessed by car from Station Road itself on the south side of the railway, although passengers may park in Foxhall Road Long Stay Car Park, situated on Basil Hill Road, and cross a footbridge to the station.
+It can only be accessed by car from Station Road itself on the south side of the railway, although passengers may park in Foxhall Road long-stay car park, situated on Basil Hill Road, and cross a footbridge to the station.
 The station entrance is at road level; platforms 2-5 may be accessed by lifts, while platform 1 may be accessed from the ramp to the left of the station building near the taxi rank.
-All services are operated by Great Western Railway.